HiyaToki/Uncovering-Agendas/data/README.md

 ```
 document_id,tweet_id,original_language,labels,french_text,english_text
 ```

+Or message the authors of the paper for a direct link to download the full dataset.

 ## Datasets for RTE
 The pretrain folder is expected to contain the MNLI, SNLI and RTE datasets (not included, download required).